About CATS – Centre for Abuse and Trauma Studies

 Who are CATS courses suitable for?

-Our CPD courses and workshops are directed towards: social workers (child protection; ‘looked after’ services; family support services, adoption and fostering), psychologists (clinicians in child and adolescent mental health and adult services), criminal justice workers (solicitors, paralegals, police, probation, youth offending), and workers in the legal professions.
+Our CPD courses and workshops are directed towards: social workers (child protection; ‘looked after’ services; family support services, adoption and fostering), psychologists (clinicians in child and adolescent mental health and adult services), criminal justice workers (solicitors, paralegals, police, probation, youth offending), and academic researchers.

 Individualised provision of courses